rule

 Text 3

-Therefore the enlightened person in the world of names should restrict himself to the bare necessities without being mad of desire, intelligently fixed [on the Universal Form] in order to be successful.
+Therefore the enlightened person in the world of names should restrict himself to the bare necessities without being mad of desire, intelligently being fixed [on the Universal Form] in order to be successful.
 He should arrive at the practical insight that otherwise he would endeavor for the sake of hard work only.
 (Vedabase)

 Text 4